PaoloRibeca/TheTransporter/README.md

 The Transporter depends on:
 * Standard UNIX toolchain utilities (`bash`, `AWK`, etc.)
 * A few programs from [BiOCamLib](https://github.com/PaoloRibeca/BiOCamLib).
-Installation instructions can be found there, but the process is usually very simple and you can just copy pre-compiled binaries across
+Installation instructions can be found there, but the process is usually very simple and you can just copy pre-compiled binaries across.
+Alternatively, the `BiOCamLib` binaries are provided in directory [`Dependencies`](Dependencies)
-* Program `transeq` from the EMBOSS suite.
-EMBOSS can be installed through `conda` or compiled from scratch after downloading it from [here](https://emboss.sourceforge.net/download/).
-Compilation is straightforward (`./configure` and `make`)
 * Depending on the annotation method you'd like to use, external programs such as BLAST, Splign, ...

 Unfortunately, Splign is notoriously difficult to compile.
 In order to simplify installation, static binaries pre-compiled for Linux and independent of the kernel version are provided in directory [`Dependencies`](Dependencies) for Splign and all other dependencies.
-Just copy them to some place in your PATH, and you won't need to install anything else.
+Just copy them to some place in your PATH, and ideally you won't need to install anything else.

 ## Examples of use